ucasligang/ucasligang.github.io/_pages/about.md

 * **Efficient LLMs**: efficient Transformers, compression approaches for LLMs, and parameter-efficient fine-tuning (PEFT).
 * **Deep Learning and LLM Theory**: theoretical studies for benign overfitting or double descent phenomenon in deep learning, as well as emergent ability and grokking in LLMs.

-My work primarily focuses on **theoretical analysis** in those areas and developing **effective algorithms**, with the goal of bridging the gap between theory, algorithms, and practical applications.
+With the goal of bridging the gap between theory, algorithms and practical applications, I am trying to develop **scalable algorithms** based on **theoretical analysis** for large-scale machine learning methods.

 # Selected Papers [[Full List](https://lijian.ac.cn/publications/)] [[Github](https://github.com/superlj666)]
 <i>* corresponding author</i>